me-so-cool/grocery-tracker/README.md

 1. Root path - /grocery-tracker
 2. backend path - /grocery-tracker/src/backend/

+In the root path, run `npm install` to install the required node packages

 First start the backend server by going to backend path mentioned above and type the following command - `node App.js`.
 This will start the backend server and create initial databases.
 (Note - As mentioned above, you need to install MongoDB and check thoroughly if it is working properly on the local)

 Now run `npm start` in the root path terminal to start the react app (frontend).
 You can then go to [http://localhost:3000/] to access the site.